Customer story or case study? Why the difference impacts your conversion rate

 The case study

-But from my experience, they generally go like this (and I summarise for the purpose of keeping to the point…)
+But from my experience, they generally go something like this (and I summarise for the purpose of keeping to the point…)

 Problem